enginmanap/limonEngine-docs/docs/EngineArchitecture.rst

 Limon is a multi-platform, multi-threaded 3D game engine.
 Engine is built as a monolith, and architecture is not meant to be pluggable.
 It doesn't mean there is no extension points.
 The possible extension methods can be separated by 3 groups:

 #.
-Dynamic Linking Extensions: Those are fully customisable points. as of version 0.5, only trigger codes are implemented to be dynamic linking.
+Dynamic Linking Extensions: Those are intended for game developers to use.
+Version 0.6 has 3 extension types:

+    * Actions: These are attached to Trigger volumes, buttons or run on map load.
+Details can be found at :ref:`implementAction`
+    * Player extensions: They attach to player, and get all inputs, as well as any requests to player interaction. :ref:`implementPlayerExtension` has the details.
+    * AI actors: They attach to Models, and add agency to them.
+Details are at :ref:`implementAIActor`

 #.
-Engine recompile required extensions: Those are extensions that are most likely become dynamic linking in later revisions.
+Not Exposed Extensions: Those are extensions used by Engine developers.
-    * Player interface for camera and movement
+    * Player interface for camera and movement (ex: 3rd person support)

 #.
 Backend wrappers: Both rendering, sound, and platform(windowing, threading IO) are wrapped to their respective classes.
 Those are not intended to be extended by users, but engine developers.
 For example it should be rather easy to add a Vulkan backend for rendering.
     * Rendering: OpenGL
     * Audio: OpenAL